-One of my many pet peeves about meeting posters is the habit of placing logos at the top, where they ruin aesthetics and crowd the title.
-The practice is encouraged by almost all of templates on the internet, by mentors who think it’s cool, and of course by the funding institutions, colleges/universities, and conference organizers who want to see their logos featured.
-Here’s an example showing why it’s awful:
+One of my many pet peeves about conference posters is the placement of logos at the top, a practice encouraged by almost all templates on the internet, by mentors who think it’s really cool, and of course by the funding institutions, colleges/universities, and conference organizers who want to see their logos featured.
+Logos at the top are bad because (1) titles are squished and (2) the charts, illustrations, and photographs have trouble competing visually.
+Here’s an example:

 If you absolutely must include a logo on a poster, corral them into a small area at the bottom of the poster, like this:

 Please share this post with anyone who might be at heightened risk for logo abuse.
 If you want more tips on poster design, please see my Designing conference posters page.